 The assigned BFSR is one notch lower than the outcome of Moody's bank financial strength scorecard.
-Based on Moody's loss expectations for Sparebanken Møre's loan portfolio as well as high credit risk concentration, we believe that the bank's financial strength is more consistent with a C- BFSR.
+This is due to Moody's loss expectations for Sparebanken Møre's loan portfolio, especially in light of its exposure to sectors more vulnerable to deteriorating economic trends.